AndreGtz/andregtz.github.io-blog/_posts/2017-03-15-how-to-actually-build-your-awesome-website-for-15.md

 SSL (Secure Sockets Layer) is a standard technology to make an encrypted link between your server and the client, so all the information that is shared between the two of them is secure.

+## Do I need a SSL Certificate?

+3 reasons to have a SSL Certificate:

+1. If you are getting data from users then you must have a SSL Certificate otherwise their data could be compromised.

+2. Having a SSL Certificate improves your score on search engines, so your website can appear higher.

+3. It builds trust on your visitors.

+If you don't need anything from those reasons you can live without it.

-Getting a ssl certificate costs about $70 per year, but there are other options.
+Getting a SSL Certificate costs about $70 per year (like on godaddy), but there are other options.

 Easiest one is to create an account at [cloudflare](https://www.cloudflare.com/plans/) and use the free service of one domain with ssl.